jKalfis/pfUI/README.md

+**This is a fork from [brues-code/pfUI](https://github.com/brues-code/pfUI)**

+I really dislike the parchment texture that is defaulted by blizzard on the dialog windows, so i've made my personal changes.

+**What was done:**

+Modified `gossipquest.lua` and `questlog.lua`

-Making changes on the `gossipquest.lua` to remove the blizzard's parchment texture on the background.
+*Removed the parchment texture from the quest log and all npcs;

-·parchment textured - removed and substituted for a black background.
+*Background changed to black with a transparency of 50%;
+*Titles text changed to gold color;

-· titles, text - changed color to white for easier reading.
+*Description text and Item Colors changed to white;

-·fixed buttons/dialog menus/ dialog options so they appear with white color also.

-·all npcs/guards/quest givers/trainers have a black background windows with white text.

-·`questlog.lua` - TO BE FIXED

-·transparency on the black background (that substitutes the parchment texture) to be fixed to not be so oppac
+*Buttons/Dialog options/Dialog menus changed to white.

+Now it feels more pfUI style.